isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Lemongrass.md

 <section>
 	<h4>Growing:</h4>
-	<p>Laksa plants grow rapidly, especially with regular harvesting and the use of high nitrogen fertilisers will encourage the plant to grow more leaves.
-Plants can be fertilised once every two weeks or after hard pruning. </p>
-<p>Laksa plants will grow leggy and untidy as the plant gets older.
-Encourage new growth by regularly hard pruning the plant.</p>
+	<p>Lemongrass plants grow rapidly, especially with regular harvesting.
+They are particularly fast growers during the dry season.
+If planted in true ground near other plants, Lemongrass can smother its neighbours if it is not cut back regularly. </p>
 <br>
 </section>